knpuniversity/rest/knpu/get-collection.rst

 I put the data under a ``programmers`` key?" or "how should I organize details on how to paginate through the results?".

-This is real important stuff, but more on it later.
-For now, we just have to follow one golden rule: find a standard and be consistent with it.
+This is real important stuff, and we'll go into more detail later.
+For now, we just have to follow one golden rule: find a standard and be consistent.

+Now rewind back 10 seconds and listen to that again at least 5 times.
+Consistency people!